pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 Open three terminals (e.g., `xterm`) in your computer, more or less like this:
 ![](https://i.imgur.com/KOcNjwz.jpg=400x400)
 The biggest terminal on the right will be used to see the execution of the broker, the two smaller terminals will be used to execute the publisher and the subscriber, respectively.

-> If the broker is not running locally in your computer but for example in a Raspberry Pi, connect **each terminal to it** via `ssh -X`.

 Now, run the broker with the `-v` flag in the biggest terminal.